Draya Michele’s Close-Up Cleavage Video Is Bugging Instagram Big Time

 Fans over in the comments section aren’t losing their cool over the curves, though.
 Draya had showcased a waist trainer in her video with workout mentions.
 The Mint Swim USA fitness accessory was seen on the star, with an eventual removal that showed abs dripping with moisture.
 An initial glance might have fans coming to the conclusion that Draya was dripping in sweat, but it looks like her Instagram followers have other thoughts.

-“Ik [sic] u didn’t pour that water down that waist trainer” was one of the most upvoted comments with over 212 likes.
+“Ik [sic] u didn’t pour that water down that waist trainer,” was one of the most upvoted comments with over 212 likes.

 “Yes that water came from the water bottle in your hand you can’t fool me,” another fan wrote with over 90 users agreeing.